Enhancing Long Video Generation Consistency without Tuning: Experiments

 \subsection{Experimental Results}

 Qualitative results for single-prompt and multi-prompt generation are illustrated in Fig.~\ref{fig:qualitative_in_paper}, with additional results provided in Appendix~\ref{app:experiments}.
-Quantitative results are presented in Table~\ref{tab:single-prompt-fifo}.
-For single prompt video generation, the result indicates that \ourmethod{} significantly enhances the content consistency and temporal quality of the base models.
+The videos generated using our method exhibit enhanced temporal consistency and impressive visual quality.
+Quantitative results are presented in Tables~\ref{tab:single-prompt-fifo} and ~\ref{tab:multi-prompt-fifo}.
+For single prompt video generation, Table~\ref{tab:single-prompt-fifo} indicates that \ourmethod{} significantly enhances the content consistency and temporal quality of the base models.
 Specifically, the improved SC, BC, and CTS imply that videos generated with \ourmethod{} enjoy greater visual and semantic consistency.
 Moreover, the reduced TF, WE and the increased MS underscore the effectiveness of \ourmethod{} in improving the temporal quality of generated videos.
-For multi-prompt generation, the integrated method, \ourmethod{}+\ourinterpolation{}, achieves even greater gains in SC and BC compared to the base model, further showcasing its effectiveness in complex generation scenarios.
+In terms of IQ, our method achieves performance comparable to the original model, indicating no degradation in the visual quality of the generated frames.
+The comparable CS with the original model demonstrates that our method does not compromise semantic fidelity.
+For multi-prompt generation, the result in Table~\ref{tab:multi-prompt-fifo} illustrates the integrated method, \ourmethod{}+\ourinterpolation{}, achieves even greater gains in SC and BC compared to the base model, further showcasing its effectiveness in complex generation scenarios.
 We also conducted a user study to evaluate the generated single-prompt and multi-prompt videos based on human preferences.
 The results, shown in Fig.~\ref{fig:user_study}, indicate a strong preference for videos generated with our method over those generated without it, illustrating its impact on user-perceived quality.
 The details of user study setup are postponed to Appendix~\ref{app:complementary-detail}.

-We also compare the improvement of \ourinterpolation{} over the Motion Injection method in FreeNoise~\citep{qiu2023freenoise} in Fig.~\ref{fig:interpolation_compare}.
-Each generated videos have $310$ frames, with text conditioning transitioning from the first prompt to the second prompt between frame $50$ and $150$, which gives sufficient length for generating the second prompt.
-In both cases, Motion Injection fails to generate the second prompt, whereas \ourinterpolation{} successfully generates both prompts while maintaining content consistency.